Windradyne - Warrior

 Initially, Europeans were welcomed as they moved onto the fine grasslands.
 Wiradjuri Elder Aunty Mary Coe (1986) wrote in her book Windradyne : A Wiradjuri Koorie

-‘the Wiradjuri were willing to share part of their land as they had always shared and exchanged with people who were guests on their lands — provided the settlers did not interfere in their lives.’
+‘the Wiradjuri were willing to share part of their land as they had always shared and exchanged with people who were guests on their lands.

 Tension

-When Governor Brisbane began granting leases of thousands of acres of Wiradjuri land in the early 1920s, there was a flood of people, sheep and cattle.
+About 10 years later, when Governor Brisbane began granting settlers leases of Wiradjuri land, there was a flood of people, sheep and cattle.

-The Wiradjuri did not recognise private land ownership.
-The European settlers did.
+Firstly, the Wiradjuri did not recognise private land ownership.
+The European settlers believed they owned their land and no-one else could enter it.

-There are no kangaroos to be seen anywhere near Bathurst....all that was left for the Wiradjuri were possums and fish [The Sydney Wars].
+Secondly, the new settlers hunted the kangaroos until 'all that was left for the Wiradjuri were possums and fish' [The Sydney Wars].

 Bathurst massacre

-Older settlers did not confront the Wiradjuri, but new arrivals used violence to protect their property.
+Older settlers did not confront the Wiradjuri, but newer arrivals used violence to protect their property.

 Some of the people who died were members of Windradyne’s family.
 He retaliated with raids on settler stations.
 Eventually, Windradyne was captured.

-It took six men to secure him and they had actually to break a musket over his body before he yielded, which he did at length with broken ribs...
+It took six men to secure him ...
 Saturday for his exploits was sentenced to a month's imprisonment [Sydney Gazette 1st August 1824 quoted in Wikipedia].

 Bathurst war

 Things got worse.
 Resistance spread.
-In response, Governor Brisbane declared martial law on 14 August 1824.
-According to W. H. Suttor, whose family had a long friendship with Windradyne 'The proclamation of martial law was as undecipherable to the natives as an Egyptian hieroglyph.'
+Governor Brisbane declared martial law on 14 August 1824.
+W. H. Suttor, whose settler family had a long friendship with Windradyne, said 'The proclamation of martial law was as undecipherable to the natives as an Egyptian hieroglyph.'

 The colonial campaign that followed was violent.
 Soldiers, mounted police, and armed settlers killed Wiradjuri people across the region with no official tally of casualties.